 Exceptional Access Program (EAP Website)

-• pomalidomide - For patients with relapsed and/or refractory multiple myeloma, according to specific criteria
+- pomalidomide - As dual therapy in combination with dexamethasone, for patients with relapsed and/or refractory multiple myeloma, according to specific criteria

-• pomalidomide - In combination with isatuximab and dexamethasone for relapsed or refractory multiple myeloma, according to specific criteria
+- pomalidomide - In combination with isatuximab and dexamethasone for relapsed and/or refractory multiple myeloma, according to specific criteria

 Lacy MQ, McCurdy AR.
 Pomalidomide.
 Blood 2013;122(14):2305-9.